U.S. envoy to NATO taking "an earful" from allies for Trump

 President Trump is on record as having called NATO "obsolete."
 Last week, he left a G-7 summit in Canada early, signed but then refused to honor the joint communique with U.S. allies there, and then insulted Canadian Prime Minister Justin Trudeau.

-U.S. Ambassador to NATO, Kay Bailey Hutchinson, has to keep working in this poisonous political climate, and she tells CBS News correspondent Elizabeth Palmer that she's been getting "an earful" from America's allies.
+U.S. Ambassador to NATO Kay Bailey Hutchison has to keep working in this poisonous political climate, and she tells CBS News correspondent Elizabeth Palmer that she's been getting "an earful" from America's allies.

 The trick, says Hutchison, is to ignore the politics and just concentrate on NATO's mission, to the extent possible.